- Chancellor’s Office

 - Addendum – Attachment for FMLA Health Care Provider Forms, re: GINA

-An employee who requests leave for the employee’s own serious illness (including a workers’ comp injury), the birth or adoption of a child, care for a sick family member who is eligible, or for Military Family Leave for a qualifying exigency for leave under the federal Family and Medical Leave Act (FMLA) is entitled to up to 12 weeks of FMLA leave each year.
+An employee who requests leave for the employee’s own serious illness (including a workers’ comp injury), the birth or adoption of a child, care for a sick family member who is eligible, or for Military Family Leave for a qualifying exigency for leave under the federal Family and Medical Leave Act (FMLA) is entitled to up to 12 weeks of unpaid FMLA leave each year.
 Employees may request Military Family Leave to care for a covered service member with a serious injury or illness and are entitled to up to 26 weeks of leave in a year.
-Family and Medical Leave may not be denied.
-Eligible employees are those:

-The University places an eligible employee on FMLA leave when the absence from work is for two weeks or longer.
-Disability leave, annual leave, compensatory time, and leave without pay may be used during the period of FMLA leave as explained below and in accordance with applicable University policies.
+The University places an eligible employee on a medical leave when the absence from work is for two weeks or longer.
+Disability leave, annual leave, compensatory time, and leave without pay¹ may be used during the period of medical leave as explained below and in accordance with applicable University policies.

 Birth of a Child